jonasraoni/ocs-to-ojs/README.md

 # OCS (Open Conference Systems) to OJS (Open Journal Systems) Migration Tool

-This migration tool is based on exporting papers from an OCS 2.3.6 installation into OJS through the generation of specialized XML files compatible with its `Native XML` plugin.
+This migration tool is based on exporting **published** papers from an OCS 2.3.6 installation into OJS through the generation of specialized XML files compatible with its `Native XML` plugin.

 It assumes that you have an older server, probably running PHP 5.6, hosting the OCS installation, and a new one, running PHP +7.x, hosting the OJS installation.